US envoy tells UN: North Korean leader is ‘begging for war’

 The U.S. says there is no comparison between its openly conducted, internationally monitored military drills and North Korea’s weapons programs, which the international community has banned.

-Russian Ambassador Vassily Nebenzia told reporters after Monday’s meeting that sanctions alone will not solve the issue and there need to be negotiations too.
+Russian Ambassador Vassily Nebenzia told reporters after the meeting that sanctions alone will not solve the issue and that negotiations are needed as well.

-“Resolutions aimed solely at sanctioning North Korea have not worked well before,” Nebenzia said.
+“Resolutions aimed solely at sanctioning North Korea have not worked well before,” he said.

-Speaking one after the other, diplomats from France, Britain and Italy and reiterated demands for the Kim regime to halt its ballistic missile and nuclear weapons programs and urged further sanctions.
+Diplomats from France, Britain, Italy and other countries reiterated demands for the Kim regime to halt its ballistic missile and nuclear weapons programs and urged further sanctions.

 French Ambassador Francois Delattre said France was urging the adoption of new U.N. sanctions, swift implementation of existing ones and new, separate sanctions by the European Union.

-“Pyongyang poses a clear threat to international peace and security and is increasingly and seriously challenging the global nonproliferation regime,” said Sebastiano Cardi, the U.N. ambassador from Italy, which heads the North Korea sanctions compliance committee.
+“Pyongyang poses a clear threat to international peace and security and is increasingly and seriously challenging the global nonproliferation regime,” said Ambassador Sebastiano Cardi of Italy, which heads the North Korea sanctions compliance committee.
 He noted that North Korea is the only country to have tested a nuclear device in the 21st century.

 The North trumpeted that its sixth nuclear test blast since 2006 was a “perfect success.”

 “We cannot waste any more time.
-And in order to do that, we need North Korea to feel the pressure, but if they go down this road there will be consequences.”
-Japanese Ambassador Koro Bessho told reporters ahead of the council meeting.
+And in order to do that, we need North Korea to feel the pressure, but if they go down this road there will be consequences,” Japanese Ambassador Koro Bessho told reporters before the meeting.

+Chinese Ambassador Liu Jieyi said the situation on the Korean peninsula “is deteriorating constantly as we speak, falling into a vicious circle.”
+He called for restarting talks and asked Washington and Seoul to suspend their exercises.

 The council aimed to take a big bite out of the North Korean economy earlier this month by banning the North from exporting coal, iron, lead and seafood.
 Together, those are worth about a third of the country’s $3 billion in exports last year.